DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 Light calculation for objects with refractions is much more complex and is ignored for shadows.

 The initial `Shading` value is set to 0 meaning that the object is completely shadowed.
-It will be preserved if an intersection was found, but will be overwritten by 1 in the miss shaderm, indicating no occlusion.
+It will be preserved if an intersection was found, but will be overwritten by 1 in the miss shader, indicating no occlusion.

 The `CastShadow()` function is defined as follows: